Break Free From Social Media Addiction With This 3-Step Plan

 The only way to really find a system that works for you is through trial and error.
 So I kept looking for a better system.

-You can read more on Pomodoro technique here.
+You can read more on the Pomodoro technique here.
 I do 25 minutes of intense work (Pomodoro), then take a 5-minute break.
 After the third Pomodoro, I take a longer break of 15 minutes, only 5 of which would be allowed to spend on socials.
-When the Flag goes red again, I would immediately close all social tabs and go back to intense work.
+When the Pomodoro Timer goes red again, I would immediately close all social tabs and go back to intense work.

 3. Share your progress and findings with others